 Buddy Comfort Bio

 He sings songs from the heart about the questions of life: "Why am I on the planet"?, "What's my relationship with Source"?
-He sings about nature and love, the love of nature and the nature of love.
+He sings about the love of nature and the nature of love.

-He accompanies himself on the piano, keyboards, guitar, hurdy gurdy, zither, tamboura, harmonica, and Native American drum.
+…accompanies himself on the piano, keyboards, guitar, hurdy gurdy, zither, tamboura, harmonica, and frame drum.

-He has sung and played throughout California, as well as Canada, Glastonbury England, and Assisi Italy
+…has sung and played on Kauai, throughout California, as well as Canada, Glastonbury England, and Assisi Italy

-He has shared the bill with such diverse musicians and artists as William Ackerman (Windham Hill Records), Bruce Becvar, Stephen Coughlin, Dolphin the Mime, Lawrence Ferlinghetti, Steven Halpern, Lorraine Hunt, Iasos, Steven Kindler, Daniel Kolbiaka, Susan Osborne (lead vocalist the Paul Winter Consort), Utah Phillips, Sophia, Joe Walsh, and Kate Wolf.
+…has shared the bill with such diverse musicians and artists as William Ackerman (Windham Hill Records), Bruce Becvar, Stephen “Huzur” Coughlin, Dolphin the Mime, Lawrence Ferlinghetti, Steven Halpern, Lorraine Hunt, Iasos, Steven Kindler, Schawkie Roth, Daniel Kolbiaka, Susan Osborne, Utah Phillips, Sophia, and Kate Wolf.

-He has also performed on programs with such visionaries as Ram Das, Yogi Bhajan, Buckminster Fuller, Shakti Gawain, Gerald Jampolsky, Margaret Mead, Robert Mueller (Assistant Secretary General of the UN), Michael Murphy, Carl Rogers, and Swami Satchidananda.
+…has also performed on programs with such visionaries as Ram Das, Yogi Bhajan, Shakti Gawain, Gerald Jampolsky, Margaret Mead, Robert Mueller (Assistant Secretary General of the UN), Michael Murphy, Carl Rogers, and Swami Satchidananda.

 Described by Ramblin’ Jack Elliott as “not just a songwriter, but a true craftsman of songs”.
 Comfort has also been described by Michael and Justine Toms of New Dimensions Radio as “one of the Bay Area’s foremost practitioners of healing music”.
 He is committed to the use of song as a connection with Source, a form of communion and a vehicle for individual and world peace.
 He provides a soothing and nurturing environment for the opening of the heart through Universal songs and chants of love and nature.